-- Choose the site that you want to view recent activity for.
+- Choose the site where you want to view recent activity for.
 Note that you can only see Activity on sites where you’re the administrator.
 If you’re an editor or below, you won’t be able to view activity.

 - Select Jetpack, then choose Activity Log from the menu on the left.

 This is where you’ll browse your recent events.
-For each event, you’ll see a description, timestamp and user.
+For each event, you’ll see a description, timestamp, and user.
 They’ll look something like this:

 If you have a paid plan, you can filter events by Date Range and/or Activity Type.
 To filter, click the Filter option at the top of Activity, then set your parameters.
 Date Range simply needs a start and end date.